micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 ## Inheriting from Array

-Now String is a native JavaScript object, which means it is a built in part of the language.
-It's not the best idea we go altering the prototypes of native objects, as it will affect these objects accross the board and in some cases can actually cause harm.

-The good news is, there is an alternative.
+Let's move on.

-Instead off adding to the `prototype` we are going to `inherit` from it.
-Let's move away from String right now and have a look at Array.
-Array is an awesome object, which already comes with a ton of cool features on the prototype.
-But what if we thought Array could benefit from having a few more cool features?
+Now instead off adding to the `prototype` we are going to `inherit` from it.
+Let's move away from String and have a look at Array.
+Array is an awesome object, which already comes with a ton of cool memebers on the prototype.
+But what if we thought Array could benefit from having a few more things?
 Better yet, what if we want to create our OWN object and have it inherit all of Array's existing functionality?
 Let's going ahead and do that.

 ### List